 I also found a Thank You stamp at ACMoore the night before, and it was a perfect little addition to reflect my asian self!

 2. I had read to beware of putting the display table between you and your customers, so we had originally set up so people would walk under our tent while we sat to the side of our tables.
 But it seemed everyone was hesitant to come within several feet and would just lean over and peruse from afar.
 We inverted our L-shaped setup and sat behind the tables for the rest of the day, and that actually seemed to attract more people.
-Potential customers would come right up to the table without feeling intimated by us.
+Potential customers would come right up to the table without feeling intimidated by us.

 3. We had this beautiful set up with our wares placed sporadically in eye-pleasing configurations, but again, I think customers were intimidated by the set-up.
 It was harder for people to pick up items and feel the construction.
 Parents seemed especially nervous when their children came up to look.